-Colorado Commercial Lease Agreement
+Colorado Commercial Lease Agreement Template

-Gross – The best scenario for the tenant, as the only required payment for the property is a monthly rent.
+- Gross – The best scenario for the tenant, as the only required payment for the property is a monthly rent.
 Everything else is taken care of by the landlord, including utility bills (water, electricity, parking, heat/cold, etc.), maintenance bills, taxes, and even repair bills (as long as they are justified).

-Modified Gross – This option for a commercial lease agreement is in-between Gross and Triple Net (NNN), as the landlord and tenant will split up the several different costs of the property.
+- Modified Gross – This option for a commercial lease agreement is in-between Gross and Triple Net (NNN), as the landlord and tenant will split up the several different costs of the property.